 Emily Spencer is a professional musician, freelance writer, and mother of four.
 She resides in Dubuque, IA with her husband and children.

 EOR is a convert and a divorcee.
 She is the 2013 Wheaties award winning author in the category: "Funniest Thread", and has a B.S. in Business Management and Economics.
+In addition to being a permablogger at Rational Faiths, she also is a permablogger at Expert Textperts.
 She lives in NY, has 2 cats, and enjoys brevity, deli sandwiches, and laughing.

 Liz is a drama teacher and theatre director.
 She has a degree in theatre arts from Brigham Young University.
 She's also a rabid feminist, and blogs with Exponent II.
 In her free time, she loves to read fantasy novels and feminist theory, collect jewelry and watch movies with her husband.